 The Fall of the Wall Revisited

-BERLIN: I learned that the Berlin Wall was falling during an official visit to Poland ten years ago.
-On the evening of November 9th, Prime Minister Tadeusz Mazowiecki invited my delegation to a banquet in the former palace of Prince Radziwill.
-Before arriving at dinner, the Secretary of the Chancellery, Rudolf Seiters, called from Bonn.
+BERLIN – I learned that the Berlin Wall was falling during an official visit to Poland ten years ago.
+On the evening of November 9, Polish Prime Minister Tadeusz Mazowiecki invited my delegation to a banquet in the former palace of Prince Radziwill.
+Before we arrived at dinner, the Secretary of the Chancellery, Rudolf Seiters, called from Bonn.
 He told me that the district chairman of communist East Berlin had suddenly announced temporary regulations permitting travel by private citizens.
-Permits to visit the West were to be granted to all applicants even on short notice.
+Permits to visit the West were to be granted to all applicants, even on short notice.

-Throughout my career I never doubted that Germany would one day regain its unity some time in the future.
-But I never dared to dream that reunion of east and west would happen during my term as Chancellor.
-Only with Mikhail Gorbachev and his policies of perestroika and glasnost did reunification become a real possibility.
-Without Gorbachev and his singular courage, the stream of events across Europe during fall of 1989 never would have been possible.
+Throughout my career I never doubted that Germany would one day regain its unity sometime in the future.
+But I never dared to dream that reunion of East and West would happen during my term as chancellor.
+Only with Soviet leader Mikhail Gorbachev and his policies of perestroika and glasnost did reunification become a real possibility.
+Without Gorbachev and his singular courage, the stream of events across Europe during the fall of 1989 never would have been possible.